JUrban/hol-light-nat/FormalIneq.md

 Usage
 =====

+This assumes that you already ran the "setup" script from this repository and are in the installation directory.

-Download the script and the verifier.
+Set the paths, download the script and the verifier.

+    . setpaths
     cd $WORKBENCH/hol-light
     wget http://flyspeck.googlecode.com/files/FormalVerifier.zip
     unzip FormalVerifier.zip